vanhoefm/fragattacks/research/README.md

 7. Confirm that you are connecting to the correct network.
 Double-check `client.conf`.

 8. Make sure the AP being tested is using (AES-)CCMP as the encryption algorithm.
+Other encryption algorithms such as TKIP or GCMP are not supported.

+9. If you updated the code using git, execute `./build.sh` again (see [Prerequisites](#prerequisites))?

-9. If your Wi-Fi dongle is unreliable, use it from a live CD or USB.
+10. If your Wi-Fi dongle is unreliable, use it from a live CD or USB.
 A virtual machine can be unreliable.

-10. If updated the code using git, did you execute `./build.sh` again (see [Prerequisites](#prerequisites))?

 11. Confirm using a second monitor interface that no other frames are sent in between fragments.
-    For instance, we found that our Intel device sometimes sends Block Ack Response Action frames between fragments, and this interfered with the defragmentation process of the device under test.
+    For instance, I found that my Intel device sometimes sends Block Ack Response Action frames between fragments, and this interfered with the defragmentation process of the device under test.

 ## Extended Vulnerability Tests

 Optionally you can also run more advanced tests.
-These have a lower chance of uncovering new vulnerabilities, but against more exotic implementations these might reveal flaws that the normal tests could not detect.
+These have a lower chance of uncovering new vulnerabilities, but against more exotic implementations these might reveal attack variants that the normal tests can't detect.

 |              Command               | Short description
 | ---------------------------------- | ---------------------------------